joshgoebel/exercism_plus/README.md

 - <a href="#textual-analysis-engine">Textual analysis engine</a> - to help prevent common mentoring anti-patterns
 - Add a "Queue" (New solutions) link to the site menu (my workflow is heavy on this and the Notifications view)

+### Subtle usability improvements

+- Solutions become sticky when scrolling a long discussion - so that you can always see the source (provided it fits in your browsers vertical space)

 ### Keybindings

 - `n` Queue (Next solutions)